 The holiday season can be tricky for people dealing with illnesses that most don’t understand.
-For me it is Chronic Tendonitis and recurring vertigo (see more on that here), for others it’s fibromyalgia or celiac’s disease.
+For me it is Chronic Tendonitis and recurring vertigo, for others it’s fibromyalgia (Edit 3.5 years later: LOL – turns out I had fibro all along!) or celiac’s disease.
 There are a multitude of other illnesses that people just don’t know about and so when the holidays come around and they’re confronted by said illness, it’s hard to process.

 There are five things I’d like for you to keep in mind as you face this holiday season: